IsaaacLim/42_So_Long/README.md

 No window will be displayed but you'll find the VcXsrv icon in your taskbar

 <a name="testXsrv"></a>

 ### Test that X server running accordingly

 1. Set display enviroment variable

 - for WSL2
   > export DISPLAY=$(grep -oP "(?<=nameserver ).+" /etc/resolv.conf):0
 - for WSL1
   > export DISPLAY=:0

 2. Install and run X applications
    > sudo apt install x11-apps -y
    > xeyes
    > xclock

-*An appication should pop out in a separate window*
+_An appication should pop out in a separate window_

 <a name="runProgram"></a>

 ## To run program in terminal

 1. Install required dependencies into system (Ubuntu/Debian)
    > sudo apt-get update && sudo apt-get install gcc make xorg libxext-dev libbsd-dev
 2. Set display environment variable(if haven't done so).
 3. I think that's it.
-Continue project following [this guide](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html)
+Continue to implement the minlibX libray to your project using [this guide](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html)